 Most eye exams cover little more than clarity of eyesight.
 What very few doctors understand is that clear eyesight is actually the result of good eye movements, eye teaming and focusing, not the other way around.
 Behavioral optometrists can provide unique insight into the developmental status of the visual process by carefully assessing all aspects of the visual process.

 The visual process is learned, and develops throughout our lives.
-This means that problems can occur at any time depending on our demands.
-This also means that improved performance and comfort can be achieved at any age especially with proper lenses and vision therapy.
+This means that problems can occur at any time depending on our demands and how well our visual process has developed.
+This also means that improvement can be achieved at any age especially with proper lenses and vision therapy.

 You will probably be surprised to learn that lenses can be used to improve your visual performance in ways other than just making things look clear.
 Behavioral optometrists are experienced in using lenses to reduce stress, increase stamina during visual tasks, eliminate headaches and other visually related symptoms.
 Lenses can also be used to help stimulate visual development and therefore overall development.
 Dr. Gallop has a unique approach to using lenses for many therapeutic purposes, including myopia reduction and preventing the need for strabismus surgery (eye muscle surgery).
 Many behavioral optometrists prescribe lenses that can prevent visual difficulties from happening in the first place.